Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 Remove records from a table.

-- In the left panel, select the desired table.
+- In the left sidebar, select the table from which you want to delete data.

-- Go to the Browse tab to find the row(s) you want to delete.
+- Click the Browse tab and locate the row(s) you want to remove.

 - You can select multiple rows for batch deletion.

-- Click the Delete icon (usually an X), or if you have selected multiple rows, choose Delete from the dropdown at the bottom and click Go.
+- Click the Delete icon beside the row (usually a cross), or with multiple rows selected, choose Delete at the bottom and click Go.

 - Confirm the deletion.